Buckweed Fire: Background

 The 2007 fire season in California saw 6,043 wildfires burn a combined total of 1520362 acres.
-The Buckweed Fire was the eight-largest wildfire of the year.
+The Buckweed Fire was the eighth-largest wildfire of the year.
 Plentiful rain in 2004–2005 in Southern California promoted vegetation growth, which was then desiccated by drought in 2006–2007.
 By autumn of 2007, the region had "an extremely high, dry fuel load" as it entered a period of "extra-large, long-lasting Santa Ana [winds]", according to JPL climatologist Bill Patzert.

 Santa Ana winds are a regular meteorological phenomenon in the autumn and winter in Southern California.
 They are generated when a high-pressure system builds in the Great Basin and pushes air clockwise and therefore downwards from the northeast into the Los Angeles Basin.
 During the episode of Santa Ana winds towards the end of October 2007, air was also drawn towards a low-pressure system over the Pacific Ocean.
 The airmass warmed and dried as it descended, and accelerated as it was forced through gaps in mountains or over ridges, creating strong downslope winds.